User's Guide: Alert Management

 For security reasons, the authentication token is not displayed in the interface when editing an existing configuration.

-Figure 2: Splunk Configuration
+Figure 2: Splunk configuration

-3. Click the SAVE button to enable the alert.
+3. Click SAVE to enable the alert.

 3.2 Configuring Expiring Keys Alert for Syslog